gettypubs/keepitmoving/content/posters/22-van_Aubel.md

    bio: Nikki van Basten, conservator of modern and contemporary art, is on temporary assignment at the Getty Conservation Institute.
 She has carried out treatments for a broad range of objects and specializes in the conservation of (outdoor) painted sculptures.
 She holds a professional doctorate in the conservation of modern and contemporary art from the University of Amsterdam.
  - first_name: Katja
    last_name: van de Braak
-   bio: Katja van de Braak holds an MA in modern and contemporary art conservation from the University of Amsterdam (UvA).
-She has a strong interest in the conservation of modern, unconventional, and temperamental materials.
-Van de Braak is a trainee in modern and contemporary art conservation at the UvA and is interning at the private conservation studio Bek & Frohnert LLC, New York City.
+   bio: Katja van de Braak holds an MA and a professional doctorate in contemporary art conservation from the University of Amsterdam (UvA).
+She has worked both within the Netherlands and internationally, at various private practices and internships at world-renowned museums.
+Currently, she is working as an independent conservator in the Netherlands and as a guest lecturer in conservation practice in the contemporary art training program at UvA.
  - first_name: Sjoukje
    last_name: van der Laan
    bio: Sjoukje van der Laan holds both an MA and a Professional Doctorate in Contemporary Art Conservation.
 Over the years, she has developed her specialization and practical skills within a broad range of contemporary materials (such as plastics, time-based media, light, and so on), art installations, and conceptual artworks.
 She is assistant conservator of contemporary art at the Art Gallery of Ontario, Toronto.